A warm welcome to the Reception pages of our school website!

 Our environments are created to reflect and respond to children's predictable and specific needs and interests.

-Our daily routines are flexible and a key teaching strategy to embed learning. they are designed to provide sufficient time for children to become in grossed in self-initiated activity.
+Our daily routines are flexible and a key teaching strategy to embed learning.
+They are designed to provide sufficient time for children to become engrossed in self-initiated activity.